swiftcurrent2018/openarc/README.md

     - For Linux/Unix command line users

-        Run the script build.sh after defining system-dependent variables in the script. (e.g., $ build.sh bin #compile and create a wrapper script)
+        If LLVM support is desired, first build LLVM and jllvm as described in jllvm/README-openarc.
+(LLVM support is NOT included in the release version.)

-        If LLVM support is desired, first build jllvm as described in jllvm/README-openarc, and then build OpenARC using build.sh.
+        Run the script build.sh (e.g., $ build.sh bin #compile and create a wrapper script)

     - For SDK (Eclipse, Netbeans, etc) users

         First, run "make -f configure.mk base", and build the parser with the Antlr tool.

-        Then, if LLVM support is desired, run "make -f configure.mk llvm" and build jllvm.
+        Then, if LLVM support is desired, run "make -f configure.mk llvm" and build LLVM and jllvm as described in jllvm/README-openarc.
+(LLVM support is NOT included in the release version.)

         Then, follow the instructions of each SDK to set up a project.